 to easily access the .MP4 version of the recording

-I can also click “View on Articulate 360” from the menu to open up my Peek recording in Review.
-Once my Peek video is available in Review, I typically grab the Share link and send it off to my reviewers or Subject Matter Experts.
+I can also click “View on Articulate 360” from the menu to open up my Peek 360 recording in Review 360.
+From there, I typically grab the Share link and send it off to my reviewers or Subject Matter Experts.
 This way, I can get approval from stakeholders that the video covers all the appropriate content before I start working on final touches.

 Edit Your Video with Replay 360

-Once you’ve created your Peek video, you can jazz up the .MP4 version with Replay 360 by adding images, subtitles (called “Lower Thirds”), and audio narration.
-To make edits to the .MP4 video you created with Peek, launch a new Replay 360 project and insert the Peek video.
+Once you’ve created your Peek 360 video, you can jazz up the .MP4 version with Replay 360 by adding images, subtitles (called “Lower Thirds”), and audio narration.
+To make edits to the .MP4 video you created with Peek 360, launch a new Replay 360 project and insert the video.

 Click the Video button to insert the .MP4 version of your